Fashion Outlets of Chicago

-Fashion Outlets of Chicago is an enclosed outlet mall located in Rosemont, Illinois, United States.
+Fashion Outlets of Chicago is a shopping mall located in Rosemont, Illinois, United States.
 Located within the Chicago metropolitan area, the mall lies east of Interstate 294 and O'Hare International Airport and is adjacent to Rosemont Theatre.
 Opening on August 1, 2013, the mall is owned by Macerich, and was co-developed by AWE Talisman.
 Featuring more than 140 stores, the mall was noted for its differences from a regular outlet mall.

 The mall totals 530000 sqft, with anchor stores Bloomingdale's Outlet, Saks Fifth Avenue Off 5th, Forever 21 and Nordstrom Rack along with other retailers such as Gucci and Giorgio Armani.
 Because of its close proximity to O'Hare International Airport, the mall was self-touted as "the perfect layover destination", and by 2018, 57.6 million tourists had visited the mall.

 History

 2009–2014: Development and opening

 Plans for a new mall in Rosemont, Illinois, east of Interstate 294, were announced on March 4, 2009, and 14 acre of land were sold to a joint venture between AWE Talisman and American mall operator Macerich at a cost of US$10.4 million.
 Named Fashion Outlets of Chicago, the mall was planned to feature over 140 stores ranging from luxury to casual, and would feature outlets of upscale retailers such as Gucci and Giorgio Armani.
 Construction would start in November 2011, costing around US$250 million with a planned opening date of 2012.
 The concept differentiated from a regular outlet mall, as it was enclosed, compared to other outlet malls, and was not after a regular "outlet model" concept.

 Grand opening ceremonies were held on August 1 through 4, 2013.
 Due to the influx of shoppers that would be visiting in its opening weeks, Rosemont officials agreed to pay tolls for shoppers traveling on Interstate 294.
 The mall opened as the first fully enclosed mall to open in the Chicago metropolitan area in over 20 years.
 At its opening, the mall comprised 530,000 square feet, with Bloomingdale's Outlet, Neiman Marcus Last Call, Saks Fifth Avenue Off 5th, and Forever 21 as the anchor stores when it opened.
 Macerich chairman Arthur Weiner touted the mall as "the perfect layover destination," as amenities for travelers from O'Hare International Airport ranged from transportation from the airport to the mall via shuttle buses and early check-in and baggage check.
-Following the inital opening, the mall had won the MAPIC award for "Best Outlet Centre in the World" and was a recipient of the International Council of Shopping Centers (ICSC) U.S. Design and Development Gold award in 2014.
+Following the initial opening, the mall had won the MAPIC award for "Best Outlet Center in the World" and was a recipient of the International Council of Shopping Centers (ICSC) U.S. Design and Development Gold award in 2014.